n0tch/githubapp/README.md

 - To run the app just hit play in AS
 - To run unit tests `./gradlew test` or run the gradle `testDebugUnitTest` task on AS UI
 - To run instrumented tests `./gradlew connectedAndroidTest` or run the gradle `connectedDebugAndroidTest` task on AS UI
-- There is no needed to configure any other setting